asatarin/testing-distributed-systems/README.md

 * [Using TLA+ for fun and profit in the development of Elasticsearch](https://youtu.be/qYDcbcOVurc) by Yannick Welsch — Elasticsearch uses [TLA+](#formal-methods) to verify correctnes of their replication protocol

-### YugaByte DB
+### YugabyteDB
-* [Jepsen Testing on YugaByte DB](https://blog.yugabyte.com/jepsen-testing-on-yugabyte-db-database/) — YugaByte DB describes how they use [Jepsen](#jepsen)
+* [Jepsen Testing on YugabyteDB](https://blog.yugabyte.com/jepsen-testing-on-yugabyte-db-database/) — YugabyteDB describes how they use [Jepsen](#jepsen)
-* [YugaByte DB 1.1.9 analysis by Kyle Kingsbury](https://jepsen.io/analyses/yugabyte-db-1.1.9) — Kyle explores safety of YugaByte DB.
-Accompanying post in company blog ["YugaByte DB 1.2 Passes Jepsen Testing"](https://blog.yugabyte.com/yugabyte-db-1-2-passes-jepsen-testing/) and ["Wrapping Up: Jepsen Test Results for YugaByte DB 1.2 Webinar"](https://blog.yugabyte.com/wrapping-up-jepsen-test-results-for-yugabyte-db-1-2-webinar/) post with webinar recording by Kyle and Karthik Ranganathan (YugaByte CTO).
+* [YugabyteDB 1.1.9 analysis by Kyle Kingsbury](https://jepsen.io/analyses/yugabyte-db-1.1.9) — Kyle explores safety of YugabyteDB.
+Accompanying post in company blog ["YugabyteDB 1.2 Passes Jepsen Testing"](https://blog.yugabyte.com/yugabyte-db-1-2-passes-jepsen-testing/) and ["Wrapping Up: Jepsen Test Results for YugabyteDB 1.2 Webinar"](https://blog.yugabyte.com/wrapping-up-jepsen-test-results-for-yugabyte-db-1-2-webinar/) post with webinar recording by Kyle and Karthik Ranganathan (Yugabyte CTO).
-* [YugaByte DB 1.3.1](https://jepsen.io/analyses/yugabyte-db-1.3.1) — Jepsen analysis of YugaByte support for serializable SQL transactions.
-Companion [blog post](https://blog.yugabyte.com/yugabyte-db-distributed-sql-api-passes-jepsen-tests/) on company website.
+* [YugabyteDB 1.3.1](https://jepsen.io/analyses/yugabyte-db-1.3.1) — Jepsen analysis of YugabyteDB support for serializable SQL transactions.
+Companion [blog post](https://blog.yugabyte.com/yugabyte-db-distributed-sql-api-passes-jepsen-tests/) on the company website.

 ### FaunaDB